Ants of India

 "RED LISTING OF ANTS"

-Dr.John Fellowes, Kadoorie Farm & Botanic Garden, Hong Kong ; Dr. Carsten Brühl, Institute for Environmental Sciences, University, Landau, Germany and Dr. Himender Bharti, Department of Zoology, Punjabi University Patiala, Punjab, India.
+Dr.John Fellowes, Kadoorie Farm & Botanic Garden, Hong Kong ; Dr. Carsten Brühl, Institute for Environmental Sciences, University, Landau, Germany and Dr. Himender Bharti, Department of Zoology and Environmental Sciences, Punjabi University Patiala, Punjab India.

 The IUCN Red List Index – the trend in threatened status of species – is now an influential indicator of sustainable development as recognised in the Millennium Development Goals.
 But invertebrates are highly under-represented on the Red List.
 The IUCN is open to ants as a suitable indicator group but the decision is down to myrmecologists whether and how ants will be included in current research questions on biodiversity, conservation and climate change.
 Assessing a representative sample of ant species could help draw conservation attention to the world's most threatened insect communities.
 For the first red listing of ants is taken up in South-east Asia and we aim to assess ant species for conservation purpose.